IBM/ibm-satellite-storage/config-templates/ibm/ess/1.1/README.md

 - **Multiple volume access modes** Create volumes with ReadWriteMany (RWX) and ReadWriteOnce (RWO) access modes.

 ## Limitations
-**Note**: Do not install the IBM Spectrum Scale management API GUI on worker nodes that are managed by Satellite.
+**Note**: Do not install the IBM Spectrum Scale management API GUI on Kubernetes nodes that are managed by Satellite.

+If the Spectrum Scale filesystem mount path is the exact same on the owning and primary Spectrum Scale cluster, then only one Spectrum Scale GUI is required.

+If the Spectrum Scale filesystem mount paths are different, then two GUIs are required.
+One of the GUIs needs to run on a node that has network connectivity to the Kubernetes nodes managed by IBM Cloud Satellite, but note that the GUI node itself, should not be managed by Satellite.

 ## Prerequisites